 4. Use a Scalp Brush

 Dr. Karen believes the "best way to prevent a smelly scalp is finding a regular scalp care routine and sticking to it."
-She suggests using a scalp brush a couple times a week to exfoliate prior to cleansing as "this helps break up and clear away dead skin cells and buildup that, when left on the scalp."
+She suggests using a scalp massager or brush a couple times a week to exfoliate prior to cleansing as "this helps break up and clear away dead skin cells and buildup that, when left on the scalp."

 Try These Scalp Brushes